 - Hell, pretty much EVERYTHING involving Spasms.Critic: Ya know, I'm really regretting writing this character...

 - Another classic facial expression occurs during one of these scenes.
 This troper calls it the expression of a wasp that's just been swatted.

 - Which culminates in the Critic shooting him at the end (twice), and reassuring that he will not be a Recurring Character.

-- The stuffy British Angrish whenever something "unorthodox" comes up.
+- The stuffy British Angrish whenever something "most unorthodox", according to the big bad establishment, comes up.

 - "THE ORTHODOX LEVELS ON THIS ARE MOST UN!!"

 - "We are not on the same level as our patients!
 We are HEALTHY!"

 - "Let me make this clear: there's ORTHodox... there's UN-orthodox... and there's MOST UNORTHODOX!! ...YOU'RE HE-AAAAAH!!!"